Our 2023 classroom visit dates:

 JULIA BEBERNIK

-Julia supports the organisation and coordination of school visits and workshops from the office in Brussels.
+Julia supports the organisation and coordination of school visits and workshops in Austria.
 She holds a Master’s degree in Management of Social and Health Organisations and worked previously in social NGOs in Germany and Chile.
-Her experiences in empowering children through education has driven her enthusiasm for the Lie Detectors mission.

 LIES FERON